wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-scheduling-a-runbook.md

 ### To link a schedule to a runbook with Windows PowerShell

-You can use the [Register-AzureAutomationScheduledRunbook](http://msdn.microsoft.com/zh-cn/library/azure/dn690265.aspx) to link a schedule to a classic runbook or [Register-AzureRmAutomationScheduledRunbook](https://msdn.microsoft.com/zh-cn/library/mt603575.aspx) cmdlet for runbooks in the Azure portal.
+You can use the [Register-AzureAutomationScheduledRunbook](http://msdn.microsoft.com/zh-cn/library/azure/dn690265.aspx) to link a schedule to a runbook.
 You can specify values for the runbook's parameters with the Parameters parameter.
 See [Starting a Runbook in Azure Automation](/documentation/articles/automation-starting-a-runbook/) for more information on specifying parameter values.

 The following sample commands show how to link a schedule using an Azure Service Management cmdlet with parameters.